 If you could name one force that rules the world, what would it be?
 Would it be politicians and governments?
 Are the people they govern really the ones in control?
 Maybe it is the group with the biggest guns that calls the shots?
-While a case could be made for the extraordinary power of any of these groups, the thing that I believe rules the world is debt.
+Although a case could be made for the extraordinary power of any of these groups, the one thing that really rules the world is debt.

 The Destructive Force of Debt

 The power of debt is unlike almost any other power ever invented by man.
 Those that owe money become the slaves.
 Those who are able to lend money are the masters.
 While it may be the case that the debtors are not directly working for their debt masters, make no doubt about it, they are working for their debt.

 The power of debt lies in its ability to frighten people, and it does a great job of it.
 While our desire to have more than our neighbor is what drives us toward debt, the debt itself is something that may permanently bind someone to their job.
 It scares them into not taking any risks and walking the straight and narrow path.
 Those trapped by the chains of debt must do what they’re told for fear of losing their income – which in turn means not paying their lender, and losing their stuff.
 What kind of life have we chosen when we choose to pay for things by taking out debt?